mheinzel/correct-optimisations/thesis-defence/slides-extended.md

 ## Generic Co-de-Bruijn Representation
 ### Discussion
+  - no correctness proofs yet
+  - using which semantics?
+    - 1. prove it for a specific language
+    - 2. use a generic notion of `Semantics` that is sufficient

+. . .

-  - Allais et al. define generic notion of `Semantics`
+  - Allais et al. define generic `Semantics`
     - abstracts over traversal (similar to recursion schemes)
   - defining a similar `Semantics` for co-de-Bruijn expressions seems more difficult
     - scopes change at each node, manipulating them requires re-constructing covers
     - probably easier when operating on thinned expressions (`_⇑_`)

-## Generic Co-de-Bruijn Representation
-### Discussion
-  - no correctness proofs yet
-    - using which semantics?
-    - generic notion of `Semantics` could be sufficient
-    - or could at least prove it for a specific language

 # Other Transformations